+This report aligns with the SLOS in the following way:

-INDICATORS: a. collaborating with community and provincial agencies to address the needs of students and their families.
+COMPETENCY: INDICATORS: (1) Building Effective Relationships a. collaborating with community and provincial agencies to address the needs of students and their families.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

+COMPETENCY: (7) Supporting Effective Governance

-INDICATORS: a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and board requirements.
+INDICATORS: e. ensuring that the board's fiscal and resource management is in accordance with all statutory, regulatory and board requirements.

-INDICATORS: e. ensuring that the board's fiscal and resource management is in